Home

 View from the market square

-The inhabitants of Perchtoldsdorf, who were in the region of maybe 1,500, were able to erect in 1714 such an elaborate Pestsaule by using the shrewd and practical mentality of peasants.
-It is said that they bought part of the statues and reliefs which decorate the monument at very low prices because they had been rejected at a competition for the Vienna Pestsaule.
+The citizens of Perchtoldsdorf, who were in the region of maybe 1,500, were able to erect in 1714 such an elaborate Pestsaule by using the shrewd and practical mentality of peasants.
+It is said that they bought part of the statues and reliefs which decorate the monument at very low prices because they had been rejected at a competition for the Graben Pestsaule of Vienna.
 This theory is supported by the fact that the main relief shows Vienna and not Perchtoldsdorf being freed from the pestilence.

 Views of the remaining walls of the castle and Martinikapelle

 The fortifications of Perchtoldsdorf were not limited to the imposing square tower, built between 1450 and 1521, but included walls surrounding the market square and a castle, located on the top of the hill, which served as the baronial residence.
-Martinikapelle is a small chapel adjoining the castle: it was built between 1512 and 1520 and it shows the persistence in the countryside of Gothic patterns during the Renaissance.
+Martinikapelle is a small chapel adjoining the castle: it was built between 1512 and 1520 and it shows the persistence of Gothic patterns in the countryside.

 The fortifications of Perchtoldsdorf proved effective during the first siege of Vienna (1529), but they failed to be so in 1683.
-Apparently the citizens of Perchtoldsdorf were not sufficiently training in musketry: they made a gallant sally, but fired their weapons all at once; then they had to recharge them, but the Ottomans did not give them the time to do it and Perchtoldsdorf was sacked and many inhabitants were killed.
-So (rather dramatized) reminders of the 1683 events can be found in several places of the small town.
-This occurs sometimes also in Italy: the image used as a background for this page shows a monument celebrating the battle of Lepanto in Marino, near Rome.
+Apparently the citizens of Perchtoldsdorf were not sufficiently trained in musketry: they made a gallant sally, but fired their weapons all at once; then they had to recharge them, but the Ottomans did not give them the time to do it and Perchtoldsdorf was sacked and many inhabitants were killed.
+The image used as background for this page shows a detail of a statue of an Ottoman prisoner in a console at Palazzo Colonna in Rome.

 Pages in this section of the website in recommended order: